sudeep-23-11/Perierat-Inventum/README.md

 # Perierat Inventum
-* A website for management of lost and found items
+* A responsive website for management of lost and found items
-* Run "bash setup.sh" command on linux terminal to start
+* Run setup.sh file to launch

 ## Add and Store items
 * add and store lost/found item details